kieran-github/Algonquin-College-Discord-Bot/README.md

 !invite - Links a permanent discord server invite.

-!sourcecode - Link to github where Discord bot source code resides.
+!sourcecode - Links to this github repository where the Discord bot source code resides.

 !today - Parses the academic calendar 2018 and checks the date to see if there's an event for the current month and day.